 Everyone faces times when our minds simply cannot hold all the pieces of information anymore.
 In such cases, the best idea would of course be to write them down.
-Research shows that the linear structure of simple note-taking does not follow the pattern of your brain, which is why you should rather focus on other more useful forms, such as mind map diagrams.
-This article will present you this amazing technique in more detail and list two other diagrams you could use if you have time and passion for further exploration.
+Research shows that the linear structure of simple note-taking does not follow the pattern of your brain, which is why you should rather focus on other forms, such as mind map diagrams, concept maps, conceptual frameworks and other diagrams.
+This article will present you this amazing technique in more detail and list two other diagram types you could use if you have the time and the passion required for further exploration.

-Mind map is a diagram used to visually organize information around one central idea.
-It can come in handy during personal note taking, brainstorming, organizing your thoughts or solving problems.
+Mind map diagrams are used to visually organize information around one central idea.
+The latter can come in handy for personal note taking, brainstorming, organizing your thoughts or solving problems.

 After putting your central idea down, you can add various branches that represent specific subtopics, and elaborate them into so-called child topics until you reach the end of your thinking process.
 For this, you could either use a simple piece of paper and a pen or explore the plethora of online mind mapping software.
-Additionally, you could also make use of a pre-defined mind map template that would even simplify the whole process.
+Additionally, you could also make use of a pre-defined mind map template that would simplify the whole process even further.

 Concept maps are top-down diagrams used to depict relationships between various concepts, commonly used to organize and represent tacit knowledge.
 They are designed for more abstract mental processes and can therefore take more time than spontaneous mind mapping.